shanmukha3206/Task-1/README.md

 1. Make sure Python is installed on your system.
 2. Open IDLE PYTHON.
 3. open the file and run it .
-4. orelse you can you visual studio code .
+4. or else you can you visual studio code .